https://defrafmp.blog.gov.uk/using-this-blog-comments-moderation-and-feedback/

 - do not use this site for party political purposes (this site is paid for with public money so it's inappropriate to engage in party-political activity)

-- please do not post personal information in comments such as addresses, phone numbers, e-mail addresses or other online contact details, which may relate to you or other individuals.
+- do not post personal information in comments such as addresses, phone numbers, e-mail addresses or other online contact details, which may relate to you or other individuals.

 - do not impersonate or falsely claim to represent a person or an organisation